WebScaleSoftwareLtd/cleaner-select/README.md

 ## Hotwired Example

-Yes, we are not kidding.
 It is this simple to get working with Hotwired:
 ```js
 import { Controller } from "@hotwired/stimulus"
 import { mount } from "cleaner-select"